pfhopkins/gizmo-public/cooling/chimes/README.txt

     inconsistent, the chemistry solver will force the ion/molecule abundances to be consistent with the metallicities, BUT the result may not be what you expected (for example, it may no longer be in an initial equilibrium).
-  - In the domain decomposition, extra weight is given to high-density SPH particles, to try to better balance the work load of the chemistry.
+  - In the domain decomposition, extra weight is given to high-density gas cells, to try to better balance the work load of the chemistry.
 NB: Currently this is commented out - we need to find what works best.
   - When CHIMES is switched on, cpu.txt contains an additional line for 'sfrcoolimbal'.
 This is CPU time